 We originally reviewed the AirPods back at their launch, so having used them for a few years, how do we feel about them now?
 While there is now the AirPods 2 and brand new AirPods 3 available, the originals are still available and cost a lot less.

-While you’re not replicating the sound from a decent pair of over-ears (obviously), they are the best sounding earphones we’ve tested that don’t need you to make a seal with a foam or rubber tip.
+You’re not replicating the sound from a decent pair of over-ears (obviously), but they were the best-sounding earphones we had tested at the time that don’t need you to make a seal with a foam or rubber tip.

 They connect seamlessly – they are WAY better than our experience with the Beats Solo 3 Wireless – though not the Beats X - which also feature Apple’s W1 chip.

 They’re very comfortable and, while they’re most useful on the move, they’re also great at home.
 When you’re doing stuff (like chores) over-ear headphones can often get in the way or seem cumbersome.
 There’s none of that with the AirPods.

 They also don’t fall out.
 Unless you remove them, they generally do stay in your ears and are quite secure.
 Naturally that won’t be the case for every ear shape and if you haven’t liked Apple’s EarPods in the past these probably won’t change your mind.

 They’re also good individually for use as an earpiece if you’re awaiting or making a call; they have none of the intrusiveness of old school Bluetooth headsets.

 Presumably in order to deter false inputs, the mode of touch control is a double-tap.
 By default this invokes Siri, although you can configure the double-tap to play/pause or disable it.

 Settings on iOS and the Bluetooth pane in macOS are you can customise how the AirPods behave when you double tap.